phipsgabler/chordtable/README.md

 This work is [unlicensed](http://unlicense.org/).

-The code in [guitarchordschemes-custom.sty](./guitarchordschemes-custom.sty) is based on the [guitarchordschemes package](https://www.ctan.org/pkg/guitarchordschemes) by Clemens Niederberger, which is LPPL licensed.
+The code in [guitarchordschemes-custom.sty](./guitarchordschemes-custom.sty) is derived from the [guitarchordschemes package](https://www.ctan.org/pkg/guitarchordschemes) by Clemens Niederberger, which is LPPL licensed.